MiniGameWorlds/MiniGameWorld/resources/userWiki/english/playingMiniGameWiki.md

 # How to apply
 1. Download [MiniGameWorld]
 2. Download minigames that you want to add to your server
-3. Locate MiniGameWorld and minigame plugin
+3. Locate MiniGameWorld and minigame plugin in your server `plugins` folder
+4. Make minigame playground and set location
-4. Run the server and Enjoy
+5. Run the server and Enjoy

-# Place
-- You must make minigame place for playing
-- You can set minigame location with `command` or `config(location)`